Market

 Human Resource Development

-Given the significant growth potential in the organized sector, we are committed to managing our
+Given the significant growth potential in the organized sector, the Company continues to focus on managing

-workforce in a more strategic and structured manner.
-At Timescan, continuous efforts are made to
+its workforce in a more strategic and structured manner.
+At Timescan, consistent efforts are undertaken to

-make the Company a great place to work by creating an environment where employees feel empowered
+make the Company a preferred place to work by fostering an environment where employees feel empowered,

-To foster the overall growth and development of our employees, the Company regularly organizes in¬
+To support the overall growth and development of employees, the Company regularly conducts in-house

-house training and development programs across various departments and segments.
-These initiatives
+training and development programmes across various departments and functional areas.
+These initiatives are

-to meet the evolving demands of their roles.
-By investing in continuous learning opportunities, we aim
+demands of their roles.
+By investing in continuous learning and development, the Company nurtures talent and

-environment, achieving growth requires exceptional performance.
-Meeting the aspirations of our
+business environment, achieving growth requires exceptional commitment and performance.
+While meeting

 Reporting of Frauds

-to the Audit Committee under Section 143(12) of the Companies Act, 2013, any instances of the
+Audit Committee under Section 143(12) of the Companies Act, 2013, any instances of the fraud committed by

 Significant/Material Orders Passed by the Regulators/ Courts/ Tribunal

-During the financial year 2023-24, there were no significant or material orders passed by the Regulators
+During the financial year 2024-25, there were no significant or material orders passed by the Regulators or

-or Courts or Tribunals which affect the going concern status of the Company and its operations in
+Courts or Tribunals which affect the going concern status of the Company and its operations in future.

 Proceeding Pending Under the Insolvency and Bankruptcy Code, 2016